Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Editorial test notes

 We judge VR accessories on setup time, comfort, reliability, and the “immersion delta” you feel once the gear is in place.
-Each item went through at least three sessions of 20 to 40 minutes that included room scale movement, occlusion prone turns, and one fitness title.
+Each item went through at least three sessions of twenty to forty minutes that included room-scale movement, occlusion-prone turns, and at least one fitness title.
 We logged cable snags, lens fogging time, comfort pressure points, and any tracking anomalies.
-We then validated specs and setup steps against official documentation from Meta, HTC, and Sony PlayStation.
+That gave us a simple comparison: does this accessory make it easier to stay in VR longer, or does it add new annoyances.

 Setup and integration tips